 This report shows us the age of the items to be paid by the company.
 Details should include how much money is owed and who it is owed to.
 This schedule provides us an overview of the company’s payment practices.

 The underwriting process may include evaluating the business owners’ personal financial condition.
 Therefore, we may request personal financial statements from each owner.
 The statement should include details of their assets and liabilities (for example, what they own; how much cash do they have on hand; what do they owe).
 This information gives us an idea of their ability to pay debt.

 If you have any questions about the underwriting process, or anything regarding surety, contact an appointed agent, or reach out to an Old Republic Surety branch nearest you.

-Tammy McBurney is a Surety Marketing Representative at our Desert States Old Republic Surety branch office.
+Tammy McBurney is a Senior Surety Marketing Representative at our Desert States Old Republic Surety branch office.
 She's worked in the surety industry since 2010.
 Prior to joining Old Republic in October, 2017 Tammy worked as a Commercial Account Manager at an insurance agency.
 She has a Bachelor's degree in Business Management and received her AFSB certification.
 Tammy enjoys hiking.